mohamedsahadkp/aws-serverless-app/app1/README.md

-# Serverless App
+# Serverless Blog App
-A simple blog appplication build using serverless architecture.
+Simple blog appplication build using serverless architecture.
-For serverless architecture we used aws s3, lambda, api-gateway and dynamodb
+For serverless architecture we used AWS S3, Lambda, APIGateway and DynamoDB

 ### Architecture of Serverless Blog App
 <p align="center">